-To further improve the strength of fiber-reinforced injection molded parts, our process combines injection molding with thermoforming of organo GF/CF sheets.
+To further improve the strength of fiber-reinforced injection molded parts, our process combines injection molding with thermoforming of continuous fiber-reinforced thermoplastic organo sheets, including glass fiber (GF) and carbon fiber (CF) based woven, unidirectional (UD), and hybrid laminate sheets using matrices such as PP, PA6, PA66, PC, PPS, TPU, and PEEK.

 Composite fiber parts can be manufactured with excellent structural integrity.